Lakorthus/100-days-of-code/README.md

 **Thoughts**: Hanza is a great coach, he always has a solution for every problem, at the personal level he is a great person and I am so grateful for the opportunity to learn from him.

+### Day 35: Oct 27, Thursday

+**Today's Progress**: I managed to finish the CRUD application using SQL, PostgreSQL and postman.
+It was a tough day, but I am delighted with the result.
+I had time to explore the documentation of the PostgreSQL package looking forward to the next hackathon.

+**Thoughts**: Aidan is a great coach, he always has a solution for every problem, at the personal level he is a great person and I am so grateful for the opportunity to learn from him.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)